 Drink driving in Singapore is decreasing over time

 Our analysis shows that the drink driving situation in Singapore has improved considerably in recent years.
-Based on data published annually by the Singapore Traffic Police, drunk driving arrests have declined by nearly 30% from 3,019 arrests in 2013 to 2,121 in 2016.
-Accidents caused by drunk driving have declined considerably as well, decreasing by 26.4% from 182 in 2014 to 134 in 2016.
-This improvement may be able to be attributed at least in part to the tightening of drink-driving sentencing laws in 2013 that tied the severity of the sentence to the degree of intoxication, even for first-time offenders.
+Based on data published annually by the Singapore Traffic Police, drunk driving arrests have declined by 9.6% from 1,517 arrests in 2020 to 1,371 in 2021.
+Additionally, although fatal drink-driving accidents decreased by nearly 40% from 2020 to 2021, the total number of accidents caused by drunk driving have increased slightly, rising by almost 5% from 146 cases in 2020 to 153 cases in 2021.

 The legal limit for blood alcohol content (BAC) in Singapore is .08 (80 milligrams of alcohol per 100 milliliters of blood), but if you are found to be incapable of controlling your vehicle, you will be charged for drink-driving even if your BAC is under the legal limit.